Telugu folk literature: Bobbili Katha

-It is another heroic folk epic of Telugu it is not just an epic it is a recent history of Telugu land.
-Bobbili is a small principalityof Northern Andhra.
+It is another heroic folk epic of Telugu, however, based on the recent history of Telugu land.
+Bobbili is a small principality of Northern Andhra.
 The French commander, Marquis de Bussy-Castelnau, attacked the fort of Bobbili in 1757.
-This is happened because of the rivalry between the two kingdoms of Bobbili and Vijayanagaram.
+This happened because of the rivalry between the two kingdoms of Bobbili and Vijayanagaram.
 Ultimately the treachery of kind Vijayaramaraju resulted in the war.
 The Bobbili heroes fought against the guns and cannons of French soldiers with their swords and arrows until they fall on the battlefield.
 The French soldiers were astonished by the utmost courage shown by the kings of Bobbili and other soldiers and even by the women soldiers.
 The heroes Paparayudu, Rangarayudu, and Vengalarayudu became househo;d words in Andhra.
 The people sing the valor of their heroes with pride.
-The saga of heroes remained in different folk literary genres i.e. song, drama Burrakatha, Sarada Katha apart from the classical literary forms.
+The saga of heroes remained in different folk literary genres, i.e. song, drama Burrakatha, Sarada Katha, apart from the classical literary forms.